bcprescott/bcprescott.github.io/public/blog/email-sentiment-part1.md

 ---
-layout: post
 title: Email Sentiment Analysis Using Python & Microsoft Azure - Part 1
-date: 2020-05-08 00:00:00 +0600
+category: ['Sentiment', 'Python', 'Azure', 'NLP']
+heroImage: /public/images/happy.jpg
 description: Analyzing and performing sentiment analysis on sanitized emails using Microsoft Azure and Python.
-img: happy.jpg
-tags: [Sentiment, Python, Azure, NLP]
+author: Ben Prescott
+date: May 8, 2020
+readTime: 8 min read
 ---

 What does our e-mail Sent Items folder say about our demeanor?